KenKundert/assimilate/doc/commands.rst

 Configs
 -------

-List the available backup configurations urations using:
+List the available backup configurations using:

 .. code-block:: bash